storimaging/storimaging.github.io/_pages/notebooksRestoration.md

       btn_label2: "Open In nbviewer"
       btn_class2: "btn--primary"
     - image_path: /images/NotebookImages/Restoration/Sampling_ULA.jpg
-      title: "ULA Sampling"
+      title: "Unadjusted Langevin Algorithm for inverse problems in imaging"
-      excerpt: "This practical session uses ULA (Unadjusted Langevin Algorithm) to sample from distributions.
+      excerpt: "This practical session uses ULA (Unadjusted Langevin Algorithm) to sample from posterior distributions in simple inverse problems.
 In particular, this practical session shows how to use the algorithm to remove blur and noise from an image.

-      *Image: total variation ULA sampling for deblurring (Simpson)*"
+      *Image: Total variation ULA sampling for deblurring (Simpson)*"
       url: "https://colab.research.google.com/github/storimaging/Notebooks/blob/main/Restoration/ULA_Sampling.ipynb"
       btn_label: "Open In Colab"
       btn_class: "btn--primary"